 » Operating or using any internal or external combustion engine without a spark arresting device properly installed, maintained and in effective working order on roads and trails specifically designated for such use.
 (This restriction is in effect year-round.)

-A list designated Campfire Use Sites is attached.
-For further information regarding current conditions and safety tips, contact your nearest Forest Service office or visit the Los Padres National Forest website by clicking here.
+For more information regarding current conditions and safety tips, contact your nearest Forest Service office or visit the Los Padres National Forest website by clicking here.

 — Andrew Madsen represents the Los Padres National Forest.